• RSS

 Some FAQ related to umask:

 The UMASK value can be set in /etc/profile for all the new users.
-Open this file as root user and given the below line in the file.
+Open this file as root user and write below line in the file.

 umask 027

 For existing users you can edit ~/.bashrc file in their home directory.
-This should be done for all the users one by one or if the machine is having lots and lots of users then you can write a shell script for this.
+This should be done for all the users one by one or if a machine is having a a lot of users, then you have to write a shell script for this.

 There is no difference between these two, both indicates one and the same.
 The preceding 0 indicates there is no SUID/SGID/Sticky bit information set.